arunravi728/Papyrus/content/First Rust Program.md

 use std::io;
 use rand::Rng;

-// The fn keyword is used to spAecify a Rust function.
+// The fn keyword is used to specify a Rust function.
 //
 // The `main` function is special.
 It is similar to the C/C++ main function.
 // It is first piece of code that runs in every executable Rust program.